Microsoft 365 or Office 365 versus Remote Desktop Hosting

-Office 365 and Hosted Desktops are both cloud based services and are rented on a monthly subscription bases.
-When comparing Office 365 with hosted desktops for your business it is important to consider some of the unique selling points that Microsoft Office hosting and hosted desktops in general have over Microsoft 365.
+Microsoft 365 and Hosted Desktops are both cloud based services and are rented on a monthly subscription bases.
+When comparing Microsoft 365 or Office 365 with hosted desktops for your business it is important to consider some of the unique selling points that Microsoft Office hosting and hosted desktops in general have over Microsoft 365.

-What is the main benefit of Hosted Desktops over Office 365?
+What is the main benefit of Hosted Desktops over Microsoft 365?

 Applications, Applications, Applications!
-The applications a customer may want access to from multiple locations are not provided or resolved with the Office 365 solution.
-Office 365 is a one size fits all solution but businesses are all different shapes and sizes and one size doesn’t fit all.
+The desktop applications a customer may want access to from multiple locations are not provided or resolved with the Microsoft 365 solution.
+Microsoft 365 is a one size fits all solution but businesses are all different shapes and sizes and one size doesn’t fit all.
 Businesses don’t just run Office applications such as Word and Excel, and if they do there is potentially another issue…

 A Hosted Remote Desktop solution is like having your own server on your own internal network in terms of the Internet bandwidth used, without having to purchase it, back it up, patch it and replace it in 3 years time!

 It would be considered prudent, and in some cases a mandatory compliance requirement to be able to visit the data centre where data is held.
 A good hosted desktop provider would be happy to facilitate this.
 It is not something to be expected from Microsoft however.